 Cons: More of an outline, Glory/Honour mechanic that goes nowhere, completely unsuitable for the d20 system.

-From impressive set pieces to a remarkable degree of nonlinearity for a historical adventure to the pathos of the tragic fall of a great civilisation, The Last Days of Constantinople makes me wish it was a better adventure.
-The stat blocks are a mess, the Glory/Honour mechanic is poorly thought out and the adventure is more of an outline then an adventure but on the other hand, the historical detail is delicious, the commitment to open-ended gameplay is admirable, the characters are lifelike and awesome and the premise is fucking kickass.
+From impressive set pieces to a remarkable degree of nonlinearity for a historical adventure to the pathos of the tragic fall of a great civilization, The Last Days of Constantinople makes me wish it was a better adventure.
+The stat blocks are a mess, the Glory/Honour mechanic is poorly thought out and the adventure is almost more of an outline then an adventure but on the other hand, the historical detail is delicious, the commitment to open-ended gameplay is admirable, the characters are lifelike and awesome and the premise is fucking kickass.
 What really would have helped this unwieldy but glorious mess of an adventure is the inclusion of sample PCs, complete with a paragraph of glorious historical detail.
-I suggest a Knight of Rhodes, a Teutonic Knight in full Platemail, a Venetian spy masquerading as a monk, a Burgundian Cat Burglar and a Welsh longbowman who has fought in the 100 year war.
+I suggest a Knight of Rhodes, a Teutonic Knight in full Platemail, a Venetian spy masquerading as a monk, a Burgundian Cat Burglar and a Welsh Longbowman who has fought in the 100 Years war.

 If nothing else, The Last Days of Constantinople convinced me to check out more historical fantasy.
 As it is, it rocks hard and you can run it but it is absolutely RIVEN with flaws both cosmetic and fundamental.
 Shit will require work by the GM to make it playable.
-And whoever did the statt blocks at Avalanche deserves an Impaling.
+And whoever did the stat blocks at Avalanche deserves an Impaling.
 Someone needs to rewrite this for Runequest or WHF.
 6.5 out of 10.